wilmoore/require-grunt-configs/Readme.md

 ### configuration modules

-When called, `require-grunt-configs` looks to the `grunt/` directory for configuration files if the second parameter is not specified; however, you may prefer to better organize your configurations like the example below:
+When called, `require-grunt-configs` looks to the `grunt/` directory for configuration files if the second parameter is not specified; however, you may prefer a more organized directory structure such as the one below:

     grunt
     └── conf